-&lt;sup>21 Krishnmurthy and Vissing-Jorgenson (2015) provide evidence that the supply of short-term bank debt as a ratio of GDP rises when the privately-held ratio of government debt to GDP declines, implying these asset types are substitutable to some degree.
+21 Krishnmurthy and Vissing-Jorgenson (2015) provide evidence that the supply of short-term bank debt as a ratio of GDP rises when the privately-held ratio of government debt to GDP declines, implying these asset types are substitutable to some degree.

-&lt;sup>22 The effect of financial regulation is ambiguous if it reduces demand for safe assets, e.g., by reducing leverage.
+22 The effect of financial regulation is ambiguous if it reduces demand for safe assets, e.g., by reducing leverage.

-&lt;sup>23 Financial innovation leading to greater production of private safe assets would push supply and the interest rate in the opposite direction.
+23 Financial innovation leading to greater production of private safe assets would push supply and the interest rate in the opposite direction.

-safe assets has been driven by fast-growing, high-saving emerging economies as well as by other countries with weak investor protections seeking safety.
-The limited ability of these countries to produce their own safe assets because of government credibility issues and slow financial development curtailed supply.
-Caballero et al. acknowledge that the trend towards safe assets during the 1990s and 2000s was accompanied by a rapid increase in the supply of private safe assets from advanced countries, such as the "private-label" asset backed securities engineered by the U.S. financial sector.
+In a sequence of papers, Caballero et al. (2008, 2015, 2016, 2017) argue that since the late 1990s the global supply of safe assets has not kept pace with global demand, creating a shortage of safe assets, which has put downward pressure on the safe real rates.
+In particular, demand for safe assets has been driven by fast-growing, high-saving emerging economies as well as by other countries with weak investor protections seeking safety.24 The limited ability of these countries to produce their own safe assets because of government credibility issues and slow financial development curtailed supply.
+Caballero et al. acknowledge that the trend towards safe assets during the 1990s and 2000s was accompanied by a rapid increase in the supply of private safe assets from advanced countries, such as the private-label asset-backed securities engineered by the U.S. financial sector.
 However, this only damped the global shortage of safe assets.

-Their characterization of how global trends affected the interest rate is illustrated in Figure 12 where the D curve shifts out further than the S curve.
+Their characterization of how global trends affected the interest rate is illustrated in Figure 11, where the D curve shifts out further than the S curve.
 The resulting global excess demand for (i.e., shortage of) safe assets pushes the interest rate down.

-Fig. 12: Effect on Safe Rate r if Demand Increases More Than Supply
+Fig. 11: Effect on Safe Rate r if Demand Increases More Than Supply

-From this perspective, the imbalance was exacerbated by the financial crisis which curtailed the global supply of safe assets from governments and the private sector while increasing demand.
-Assets, such as "private-label" asset backed securities, U.S. GSE-backed securities, and peripheral government debt in the euro area, considered to be safe, turned out to be much less safe.
-The resulting fall in supply of safe assets spurred demand for U.S. Treasuries.
+From this perspective, the imbalance was exacerbated by the financial crisis which curtailed the global supply of safe assets from governments and the private sector while increasing demand (pushing the S curve back to left).
+Assets, such as private-label asset-backed securities, U.S. GSE-backed securities, and peripheral government debt in the euro area, considered to be

-&lt;sup>24 Much of this increased demand has been forthcoming from the central banks of emerging market economies to accumulate foreign reserves in United States and other advanced country government securities.
+24 Much of this increased demand has been forthcoming from the central banks of emerging market economies to accumulate foreign reserves in United States and other advanced country government securities.
 There is a long-standing literature on the reasons why central banks have been accumulating international reserves (Aizenman, Cheung, and Ito, 2014).
 Explanations considered include buffer stock demand for use in managing exchange rate regimes, precautionary demand in order to self-insure against volatile capital flows and possible sudden stops, and mercantilist motives to resist appreciation and maintain export competitiveness.
 Setser (2018) presents evidence that global dollar reserve holdings correlate well with total foreign purchases of U.S. Treasury and Agency securities.